pavelbrn/Bash_Scripts/squirrel_CLI/Readme.md

 Installation:
 python setup.py install

--from <path>: sets move from directory"
+-from <path>: sets move from directory

--targ <path>: sets target directory"
+-targ <path>: sets target directory

--work <path>: sets your workig directory"
+-work <path>: sets your workig directory

--work_alias <name>: creates an alias that will always take you to THIS directory"
+-work_alias <name>: creates an alias that will always take you to THIS directory

--init: initiates work environment in this directory"
+-init: initiates work environment in this directory

--uninstall: removes Squirrel data directory"
+-uninstall: removes Squirrel data directory

 -gc <'Enter your commit message with quotes'> : shows git status, adds all files and commits them with a message you entered

--move: move a file to your target directory that you set up with -from and -targ"
+-move: move a file to your target directory that you set up with -from and -targ